acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 As Prof. Schröcker says in his presentation<d-cite key="schroecker2022iros"></d-cite> - "When in doubt, think of matrix multiplication!".

 ### Scalar + Vector
-This is perhaps the most interesting model and from now on we stick to this one.
+This is perhaps the most interesting model and from now on, we stick to this one.
 Recall from the comparisons with complex numbers, we define the real and imaginary parts of quaternion as follows:

 $$
 \begin{aligned}